averissimo/unbound-docker/README.md

 # @averissimo fork

-This is a great docker image built by and maintained by [@MatthewVance](https://github.com/MatthewVance/unbound-docker).
+This is a great docker image maintained by [@MatthewVance](https://github.com/MatthewVance/unbound-docker).

 I needed to make some changes to have it working in raspberry pi out of the box and only require the latest version.